Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Methodology

 \subsection{Solar Forecasting Neural Networks}

-To forecast solar generation and to evaluate the impact of cloud predictions on their solar forecasting performance, we use three state-of-the-art neural networks: Multi-Layer Perceptron (MLP), 1D Convolutional Neural Network (CNN), Long Short-Term Memory Network (LSTM).
+To forecast solar generation and to evaluate the impact of cloud predictions on their solar forecasting performance, we use three widely used state-of-the-art neural networks in the solar forecasting literature \cite{perera2024day, Castangia2021AForecasting}: Multi-Layer Perceptron (MLP), 1D Convolutional Neural Network (CNN), Long Short-Term Memory Network (LSTM).

 The first network is a \textit{MLP} which is a simple feed forward neural network architecture.
 In feed forward neural networks the information is only passed in one direction from input neurons of the network to the output neurons.
 The information is passed through several hidden layers of the neural network in a MLP structure to learn a non-linear mapping between the input and output \cite{Svozil1997IntroductionNetworks}.
 As we discussed above MLP is adapted in several forecasting studies in the literature to forecast solar generation and is one the common neural networks used to compare against more advanced networks \cite{Fouilloy2018SolarVariability, duPlessis2021Short-termBehaviour, Castangia2021AForecasting}.